pkmn/engine/README.md

 - [benchmark and integration testing](src/test) infrastructure
 - [documentation](docs) about design, research, methodology, etc
-- definition and implementation of the [protocol](docs/PROTOCOL.md) that will be used by the engine
+- definition and implementation of the [protocol](docs/PROTOCOL.md) that's used by the engine

-**Stage 1 is currently in progress** and will see the implementation of the actual Generation I & II battle engines, followed by Generation III & IV in stage 2.
-The implementation of further Pokémon generations is in scope for the project but should not be considered as part of the immediate roadmap (i.e. exploring the options for broadening support for old generation APIs will be given higher priority than implementing more modern generations).
+**Stage 1 is currently in progress** and involves the implementation of the actual Generation I & II battle engines, followed by Generation III & IV in stage 2.
+The implementation of further Pokémon generations is in scope for the project but shouldn't be considered as part of the immediate roadmap (i.e. exploring the options for broadening support for old generation APIs is given higher priority than implementing more modern generations).
 Furthermore, implementation of modern generations is soft-blocked on the [availability of high quality decompilations](https://github.com/orgs/pret/repositories) of the original games in question.

 Certain features will always be deemed **out of scope**: